Restoring balance and building resilience across North Yorkshire and Teesside.

 We’re all in it together

 We are a Community Interest Company – a not for profit.
 By attending our events you help us fund those who might not be able to make their way to our services without some assistance.
+We are particularly hoping to support those with anxiety and depression, those who find it difficult to get into nature, carers, those receiving hospice care, and veterans.
+If you or your group feel you could benefit from our services, please get in touch and we’ll see how we can help.

 It’s a double win – a win for you and a win for our community.